AminOmer/WC-Sudan-Payment-Gateway/readme.txt

 1. Upload the plugin files to the /wp-content/plugins/ directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Go to the WooCommerce settings page and click on the 'Payments' tab.
-4. Find the Bank of Khartoum (mBok) payment method and click on 'Enable'.
+4. Find the Sudan Payment Gateway method and click on 'Enable'.
 5. Configure the payment method settings according to your preferences.

 == Frequently Asked Questions ==